PhysicalBit7/notes/docs/computer-networks/Chapter1.md

 Transmission delay and propagation delay are close but transmission delay is the amount of time required for the router to push out a packet: it is a function of the packet's length and the transmission rate of the link, it has nothing to do with the distance between two routers.
 Propagation delay is the time is takes a bit to go from one router to another with distance in mind
   - d(nodal) = d(proc) + d(queue) + d(trans) + d(prop)

+{: .note }
 __Queueing delay__ is the most interesting of the four types of delay.
 Can be quantified with La/R with a being the average packet arrival rate.
 This function is called __traffic intensity__.
-  - if La/R > 1 then the average rate at which bits arrive at the queue exceeds the rate at which the bits can be transmitted from the queue.
+If La/R > 1 then the average rate at which bits arrive at the queue exceeds the rate at which the bits can be transmitted from the queue.
 Queueing delay will approach infinity

-#### Packet Loss
+### Packet Loss
 In reality a queue has a finite amount of space to buffer packets.
 If a queue fills up and a new packet arrives at a router, the packet will be dropped as a result

 `tracert` or `traceroute` - provides delay measurement from source to router along end-end Internet path towards destination
   - will send 3 * n packets for n routers from source to destination
   - travel times are measured and sent back to host

-#### Throughput
+### Throughput
 Another critical performance measure in computer networks is end-to-end throughput.
 Throughput refers to the amount of data that can be transmitted over a network during a given time period.
 The instantaneous throughput at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
 If a file consist of _F_ bits and the transfer takes _T_ seconds for Host B to receive all _F_ bits, then the __average throughput__  of the file transfer is __F/T bits/sec__.

 For some applications low delay and an instantaneous throughput, for other apps, delay is not critical, but it is desirable to have the highest possible throughput.